-For these Rule 210 amendments, staff proposes to increase the delinquency penalty to 25% of the originally invoiced amount for each 30-day period that the invoice is overdue.
-The penalty would be capped at an upper limit of 100%, which would occur when the invoice is 120 days overdue.
+For these Rule 210 amendments, staff proposes to include an escalating penalty structure for invoices that are overdue.
+Staff proposes to assess a 10% penalty when the invoice is more than 30 days overdue (Day 61), an additional 20% penalty when the invoice is more than 60 days overdue (Day 91), and an additional 30% penalty when the invoice is more than 90 days overdue (Day 121).
+This results in an aggregated 60% penalty when the invoice is more than 90 days overdue.
 The proposed rule language will also allow delinquency penalties to be assessed to overdue invoices assessed on the Cost Reimbursement Basis.
-This increased penalty structure is a deterrent measure to ensure prompt payment of all District invoices.
+This escalating penalty structure is a deterrent measure to ensure prompt payment of all District invoices.
 Fewer late payments will result in less time spent by staff in trying to collect these fees.